opensearch-project/documentation-website/_field-types/mapping-parameters/boost.md

 # `boost`

 The `boost` mapping parameter is used to increase or decrease the relevance score of a field during search queries.
-It allows you to give more or less weight to specific fields when calculating the overall relevance score for a document.
+It allows you to apply more or less weight to specific fields when calculating the overall relevance score of a document.

 The `boost` parameter is applied as a multiplier to the score of a field.
 For example, if a field has a `boost` value of `2`, then the score contribution of that field is doubled.
 Conversely, a `boost` value of `0.5` would halve the score contribution of that field.